Qu11et/Yoong-DevOps-Intern-Projects/project-01/README.md

 - Network: Select the VPC network that contains your instance
 - Targets: Select “All instances in the network” or “Specified target tags” if you want to apply only to instances with certain tags.
 - Source IP ranges: Leave the default at 0.0.0.0/0 to allow from everywhere, or limit it to your liking.
-- Protocols and ports: Select “Specified protocols and ports”, tick TCP and enter: 9090,4000
+- Protocols and ports: Select “Specified protocols and ports”, tick TCP and enter: [PROMETHEUS_PORT],[GRAFANA_PORT]
 - Click “Create” to save the rule.

 3. **Connect to VM with SSH:**